kontainapp/km-releases/README.md

 ### Check Pre-requisites

 Currently only `Linux` is supported.
 Kernel 5.0 and above is recommended.
-Kernel 4.15+ is OK, prior kernels are not supported If you want to give it a try on OSX or vSphere or Windows, please create a Linux VM with nested vitualization (/dev/kvm) available - e.g. VMWare Fusion on Mac supports it out of the box.
+Kernel 4.15+ is OK, prior kernels are not supported.
+If you want to give it a try on OSX or vSphere or Windows, please create a Linux VM with nested vitualization (/dev/kvm) available - e.g. VMWare Fusion on Mac supports it out of the box.

 * To check Linux kernel version, use `uname -a`.
-* To check that KVM is and kvm module is loaded use `lsmod | grep kvm` ; also validate that /dev/kvm exists `ls -l /dev/kvm`.
+* To check that KVM is and kvm module is loaded use `lsmod | grep kvm` ; also validate that /dev/kvm exists and has read/write permissions `ls -l /dev/kvm`.

 ### Install Kontain files